 If you fail to keep on top of your statutory responsibilities, then your company may be struck off the register by Companies House without you knowing.
 If the company still owned assets when it was dissolved they become bona vacantia (vacant goods or ownerless property).
 As they technically have no owner, they are transferred to the Crown.

 If the value of the cash asset is below £3,000, you can apply for a discretionary grant from the Treasury Solicitor.
 However, if the asset is not a cash asset or is valued over £3,000 you will need to restore the company to the register to reclaim it.

 In the case that your company was struck off because of compliance problems, then you should be able to use the Administrative Restoration method to restore your company and reclaim your assets.
 However, if it was struck off at your request on a form DS01 then you will need to obtain a court order to restore the company to the register.

-Base Fee: £200 + VAT for an Administrative Restoration (including disbursements); £500 + VAT for an Administrative Restoration and disbursements restored by court order.
+Our Fee: £210 + VAT for an Administrative Restoration.
+From £480 + VAT for a Court Order Restoration.
 Please contact our team for a tailored quote for your company's needs.